minooShr/hello-world/README.md

 # hello-world
-to start with this place
+to start with this place.
 This is for testing the edited file I guess.